d-ries/linux-essentials/03_commandline/01_course.md

 ?> <i class="fa-solid fa-circle-info"></i> manpages are pretty big and exist out of multiple pages and/or sections.
 To view the next page in a manpage you can press the `spacebar` or you can use the `arrow keys`.
 Manpages are pretty easy to search.
 Just type `/` followed by a keyword.
 The manpage will highlight the first occurence of that keyword.
 You can use the key `n` (_next_) to go to the next occurence of the keyword.
 Exiting a manpage can be done by pressing the `q` (_quit_) key.
 Want to know more about manpages? type `man man`!

-You can search in the description of an installed command by using the `-k` option (or the command apropos) as follows:
+You can search in the description of installed commands by using the `-k` option (or the command apropos) as follows:
 ```bash
 man -k shutdown                        or                  apropos shutdown
 ```